 Skip to main content

-Spooky Express: Charmingly Macabre Railroad Puzzles (Review)
+Spooky Express: Charmingly Macabre Railroad Puzzles (Game Review)

 Spooky Express is a cozy, Halloween‑tinged puzzle game from Draknek & Friends that puts you in charge of the only rail service brave enough to carry Trainsylvania’s undead.
 Over 200 handcrafted dioramas await as you lay track, plan routes, and shepherd vampires to coffins, zombies to graves, and nervous humans to safety before they attract unwanted attention.
 The concept balances charmingly macabre humor with elegantly constrained rules; one passenger at a time, no crossing tracks; so each level becomes a tight, rewarding logic puzzle designed for quick sessions and frequent “just one more” satisfaction; watch the trailer here: